Ankle and Foot Pain

-Colgan Osteopathy in Kettering, Northants for foot and ankle pain.
+Colgan Osteopath in Kettering, Northants for foot and ankle pain

 Common conditions of the foot, ankle and areas which can give rise to pain include:

 Acquired flat foot – when the inner side of the foot or inner arch flattens.
 The foot may roll over to the inner side (known as over-pronation).
 It is often apparent if the heels of shoes wear out quickly and unevenly.
 Over-pronation can damage your ankle joint and Achilles tendon (the tendon at the back of your ankle) and can also cause shin pain.
 Symptoms can include, pain, swelling, change in foot shape and knee pain or swelling.

 Plantar fasciitis –is pain and inflammation in the plantar fascia – the tough fibrous band of tissue that supports the arches of the foot and runs under the small bones from the underside of the heel and sole towards the toes, Often, people who have plantar fasciitis describe it as a sharp pain, most often under the heel or instep of the foot.
 It tends to be made worse by standing for long periods of time in poor footwear.
 Sufferers commonly mention that it is worse when standing after being off their feet for a long time, and it can hurt more putting the foot on the floor first thing in the morning.
 The sole of the foot can occasionally feel a little numb, tingly or swell slightly.
 In some cases of plantar fasciitis, a small spur of bone can grow where the plantar fascia attaches and pulls on the heel which can cause a sharp pain.

 Achilles pain –The Achilles tendon is formed by the tendon of the two calf muscles, the gastrocnemius and soleus coming together and attaching onto the bone at the back of the heel called the calcaneus) Pain, inflammation or tendonitis in the Achilles can cause pain and tightness in this area.